netbymatt/ws4kp/README.md

 Environment variables can be added to the command line as usual, or via a .env file which is parsed with [dotenv](https://github.com/motdotla/dotenv).
 Both methods have the same effect.

 Environment variables that are to be added to the default query string are prefixed with `WSQS_` and then use the same key/value pairs generated by the [Permalink](#sharing-a-permalink-bookmarking) above, with the `- (dash)` character replaced by an `_ (underscore)`.
-For example, if you wanted to turn the travel forecast on, you would find `travel-checkbox=true` in the permalink, its matching environment variable becomes `WSQS_travel=true`.
+For example, if you wanted to turn the travel forecast on, you would find `travel=true` in the permalink, its matching environment variable becomes `WSQS_travel=true`.
+Likewise `regional-forecast=false` becomes `WSQS_regional_forecast=false`.

 When using the Docker container, these environment variables are read on container start-up to generate the static redirect HTML.

 ## Settings

+These are found on the Settings tab below the weather display.

-**Speed:** Controls the playback speed multiplier of the displays, from "Very Fast" (1.5x) to "Very Slow" (0.5x) with "Normal" being 1x
+**Speed:** Controls the playback speed of the displays, from "Very Fast" (2x) to "Very Slow" (0.67x) with "Normal" being 1x.
+Note: if editing the permalink the multipliers are inverse with Very Fast = 0.5 and Very Slow = 1.5.
+These are the multipliers that are applied directly to the time delays in the slide deck.

 **Display Mode:**
 - Standard: Classic 4:3 display with the classic (not enhanced, below) screen layouts.
 - Widescreen: Stretches the background to 16:9 to avoid "pillarboxing" on modern displays
 - Widescreen Enhanced: Stretches as above, and makes use of the additional space to provide wider maps, more weather data and/or additional days in the forecast
-- Portrait Enhanced: (in progress) Rotates the screen to a 16:9 portrait orientation and enhances the original displays by adjusting them to fit the new orientation and filling with additional data where possible
+- Portrait Enhanced: Rotates the screen to a 16:9 portrait orientation and enhances the original displays by adjusting them to fit the new orientation and filling with additional data where possible

 **Kiosk:** Immediately activates kiosk mode, which hides all settings.
 Exit by refreshing the page or using `Ctrl-K`.
 (Kiosk mode is similar to clicking the "Fullscreen" icon, but scales to the current browser viewport instead of activating the browser's actual "Fullscreen" mode.)